 Wood Fibre: The Breathing Blanket

 Hidden within your walls, insulation does its work unseen.
-But what that insulation is made of — and how it behaves — affects the air you breathe, the moisture in your home, and the comfort of every room.
-Wood fibre insulation offers an alternative that works with your building, not against it.
+What that insulation is made of, and how it behaves, affects the air you breathe and the comfort of every room.
+Wood fibre insulation works with your building’s own moisture and heat cycles, supporting them instead of fighting them.

 Quick Takeaways